jf990/esri-map-component/README.md

 # Esri Map View

-This is a web component to display an Esri map on a web page.
+This is a custom web component to display an Esri map or scene on a web page.
 It is built from the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) and [Stencil](https://github.com/ionic-team/stencil-component-starter) starter project for building standalone Web Components.

 There are two components in this library: `esri-map-view` and `esri-scene-view`.
 They mostly work the same while `esri-map-view` displays a map in a 2D map view and `esri-scene-view` displays a 3D map in